GCPartner/datadog-eventarc-cloud-functions/tutorial.md

 Once those steps are confirmed you must type exactly "Setup Complete!" and strike enter, and the rest of the deployment will continue.
 This could take around 45 minutes.

 ## Setup your monitor in DataDog (STEP 6)
+Now that your Kubernetes cluster has been deployed, it has automatically installed the DataDog agent into the Kubernetes cluster.
+This agent will use the provided `DATADOG_API_KEY` & `DATADOG_APP_URL` to enroll your cluster into DataDog.
+Now we need to setup a monitor for this cluster.
 * Login to the DataDog App
 * Click Monitors > New Monitor
 * Click Metric